About review of QCT decisions

 - if we did not approve a pre-service teacher education program

-- three Board members, including a practising teacher and a representative of major teacher employing authorities
+- at least three persons, including a Board member who is a practising teacher and a Board member who is a representative of major teacher employing authorities

 - the material before the QCT or the relevant committee that led to the original decision